 It’s time for another TBR!
-If I am being honest this TBR is a hot mess.
+If I am being honest my April TBR is a hot mess.
 I am planning books that I want to read, but my mood has been changing.
 I have been bouncing back and forth between three different books right now and none of them feel right.
 Hopefully, that will sort its self out and I can get back on track with my reading goals.
+Keep reading for my April TBR.

 Bryce Quinlan had the perfect life-working hard all day and partying all night-until a demon murdered her closest friends, leaving her bereft, wounded, and alone.
 When the accused is behind bars but the crimes start up again, Bryce finds herself at the heart of the investigation.
 She’ll do whatever it takes to avenge their deaths.